seamusdemora/PiFormulae/Bluetooth-UpgradeRPiBtHardware.md

 music over Bluetooth.
 This system "survived" an in-place upgrade from 'bookworm' to 'trixie', and never failed to play reliably.
 The only hitch was that the BT speaker failed to automatically connect after reboot.
-I found this was due to a bogus drop-in file I had left in '~/.config/pipewire/pipewire.conf.d'.
+I found this was due to a bogus drop-in file I had forgotten about.
+... in '~/.config/pipewire/pipewire.conf.d'.
 After cleaning that up, everything worked as it did before the upgrade.
 ```